phagunbaya/falkonry-js-client/README.md

 ## Quick Start

-    * To create Eventbuffer for a single thing
+    * To create Eventbuffer for a single entity

 ```js
 var Falkonry   = require('falkonry-js-client').Client;